-In August 2012, the Company entered into a license and collaboration agreement with PharmaEngine, a Taiwanbased company, for the development and commercialization of NBTXR3 (under the code name PEP503) in several countries in the Asia-Pacific region.
+In August 2012, we entered into a license and collaboration agreement with PharmaEngine, a Taiwan-based company, for the development and commercialization of NBTXR3 (under the code name PEP503) in several countries in the Asia-Pacific region.
 Under this agreement, PharmaEngine was responsible for the development (non-clinical and clinical research) and marketing of NBTXR3 across the Asia-Pacific region.
-In return, PharmaEngine was required to make payments to the Company based on the achievement of development and commercialization milestones for NBTXR3.
-The Company received an upfront payment of \$1 million upon signing the agreement and, through December 31, 2020, received \$2 million in two interim payments.
+In return, PharmaEngine was required to make payments to us based on the achievement of development and commercialization milestones for NBTXR3.
+We received an upfront payment of \$1 million upon signing the agreement and, through December 31, 2020, received \$2 million in two interim payments.

-In March 2021, in light of disagreements over a number of issues with respect to the development of NBTXR3 in the Asia-Pacific region, we and PharmaEngine mutually agreed to terminate the License and Collaboration agreement that we entered into in August 2012.
-Accordingly, on March 4, 2021, we and PharmaEngine entered into a Termination and Release Agreement (the "PE Termination Agreement").
-While pursuant to the PE Termination Agreement we will retain all rights to the development and commercialization of NBTXR3 in the Asia Pacific region, we agreed to make payments to PharmaEngine of up to \$5 million in total upfront payments upon the completion of various administrative steps in connection with the winding-up of the collaboration, \$7.5 million in future payments upon a second regulatory approval of NBTXR3 in any jurisdiction of the world for any indication and to pay tiered royalties to PharmaEngine at low-single digit royalty rates with respect to sales of NBTXR3 in the Asia-Pacific region for a 10-year period commencing on the corresponding first date of sales in the region.
+In March 2021, in light of disagreements over a number of issues with respect to the development of NBTXR3 in the Asia-Pacific region, we and PharmaEngine mutually agreed to terminate the agreement.
+Accordingly, on March 4, 2021, we and PharmaEngine entered into a Termination and Release Agreement.
+Under the termination agreement we will retain all rights to the development and commercialization of NBTXR3 in the Asia Pacific region.
+We have agreed to make total termination payments to PharmaEngine of up to \$12.5 million in the aggregate.
+PharmaEngine was eligible for, and received, a \$2.5 million payment from us following the announcement of our collaboration with LianBio for the Asia-Pacific region.
+During the six months ended June 30, 2021, PharmaEngine also received \$4.0 million from us in conjunction with the completion of various administrative steps in connection with the winding-up of the collaboration.

+PharmaEngine will be eligible to receive from us an additional \$1.0 million in administrative fees and a final payment of an additional \$5 million upon a second regulatory approval of an NBTXR3-containing product in any jurisdiction of the world for any indication.
+PharmaEngine is entitled to receive from us a low-single digit percentage tiered royalty based on net sales of NBTXR3 in the Asia-Pacific region for a 10-year period commencing on the corresponding first date of sales in the region.

-In accordance with the PE Termination Agreement, PharmaEngine will re-assign to us rights for the development, manufacture, commercialization and exploitation of NBTXR3 in the Asia Pacific region, as well as all development data, regulatory materials, and all regulatory approvals that are in the name of PharmaEngine or its affiliates.
+As part of the termination agreement, PharmaEngine has re-assigned to us rights for the development, manufacture, commercialization and exploitation of NBTXR3 in the Asia-Pacific region, as well as all development data, regulatory materials, and all regulatory approvals that are in the name of PharmaEngine or its affiliates.
+Consequently, NBTXR3 clinical trials conducted by PharmaEngine in Asia are in the process of being concluded or terminated.